-The chart below shows how much of the Council's total operational budget we spend on this activity.
-There is no capital spending in this activity.
+The chart below shows how much of the Council's total operational budget we spend on sustainability and resilience.
+Capital expenditure in this activity is less than one percent of the Council's total capital budget.

 Our role in sustainability and resilience